StanfordLegion/regent-lang.org/install.md

 ./install.py --debug
 {% endhighlight %}

+### macOS

+If you use [Homebrew](https://brew.sh/) on macOS, you can install Regent by running:

+{% highlight bash %}
+brew install llvm@3.9
+# Consider placing these lines into your .bashrc for future use.
+export CLANG="$(brew --prefix)/opt/llvm@3.9/bin/clang"
+export LLVM_CONFIG="$(brew --prefix)/opt/llvm@3.9/bin/llvm-config"
+export CXX="$(brew --prefix)/opt/llvm@3.9/bin/clang++"
+git clone -b master https://github.com/StanfordLegion/legion.git cd legion/language
+./install.py --debug
+{% endhighlight %}

+Note: In order for this to work, Homebrew must be installed to `/usr/local`.
+Other locations (such as `$HOME`) will build but will result in a broken compiler.

+## Other Systems

 Complete instructions for installation follow below.

 Regent is also available as a Docker container.
 See [the bottom of